Delgan/loguru/docs/resources/recipes.rst

 Using Loguru's ``logger`` within a Cython module
 ------------------------------------------------

 Loguru and Cython do not interoperate very well.
-This is because Loguru (and logging generally) heavily relies on Python stack frames while Cython, being an alternative Python implementation, try to get ride of these frames for optimisation reasons.
+This is because Loguru (and logging generally) heavily relies on Python stack frames while Cython, being an alternative Python implementation, try to get rid of these frames for optimization reasons.

 Calling the ``logger`` from code compiled with Cython may raise this kind of exception::